tom-haines/branch-window-title/README.md

 Not using Jira?
 We offer many other types of [Connectors](https://wisetime.com/connectors/), including [Zapier](https://wisetime.com/zapier/).
 We also provide the [WiseTime Connect API](https://wisetime.com/docs/connect/), as well as a [WiseTime Connector Java Library](https://github.com/wisetime-io/wisetime-connector-java) that wraps the API.
 With these, you can easily implement your own custom connector.

-## Using VS Code?
+## Using Visual Studio Code?

-We also have you covered if you use a Visual Studio Code.
-Check plugin [here](https://marketplace.visualstudio.com/items?itemName=wisetime.branch-in-window-title).
+We've also got you covered if you use Visual Studio Code.
+You can install the VS Code version of our extension from [the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=wisetime.branch-in-window-title).

 ## Acknowledgements

-With thanks to prior work in the `mavenversion-plugin`.
+With thanks to prior work from the `mavenversion-plugin`.